Y1FD--Project: 508-22-102, Renovate Nutrition and Food Service and Freezers

 Description

-The Department of Veterans Affairs is soliciting proposals for the renovation of the Nutrition and Food Service and Freezers at the Atlanta Veterans Affairs Medical Center in Georgia.
-This project, designated as 508-22-102, aims to undertake extensive interior renovations over approximately 13,570 square feet, with a budget estimated between $5 million and $10 million, specifically targeting Service-Disabled Veteran-Owned Small Businesses (SDVOSB).
-The renovations will include demolition, structural adjustments, and the installation of advanced electrical, plumbing, HVAC systems, and refrigeration equipment, all crucial for enhancing the operational efficiency of the facility.
-Proposals are due electronically by February 13, 2025, following a mandatory site visit on January 14, 2025; interested contractors can reach out to Contracting Officer Joyce Powers at joyce.powers1@va.gov for further inquiries.
+The Department of Veterans Affairs is seeking proposals for the renovation of the Nutrition and Food Service and Freezers at the Atlanta Veterans Affairs Medical Center.
+This project, designated as 508-22-102, is specifically set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB) and involves extensive interior renovations over approximately 13,570 square feet, with a budget estimated between $5 million and $10 million.
+The renovations will include demolition, structural adjustments, and the installation of advanced electrical, plumbing, HVAC systems, and refrigeration equipment, all aimed at enhancing the operational efficiency and safety of the facility.
+Proposals must be submitted electronically by February 24, 2025, following a site visit scheduled for January 14, 2025, and interested parties can contact Contracting Officer Joyce Powers at joyce.powers1@va.gov for further information.

 Point(s) of Contact